Running Evaluations¶

 Use --direct to skip the virtualenv and run in your current Python environment:

 This lets you set breakpoints in your IDE and debug from the start.
-Note that --direct installs dependencies into your current environment.
+Note that --direct installs dependencies into your current environment via uv pip install, but model-provider packages (openai, anthropic, etc.) must already be present in the environment hawk was installed into.
+If they're missing, add them when installing hawk:

 Using an AI Gateway¶